-The advent of exchange traded funds (ETFs) which hold physical metal based upon investment purchase of shares has added a relatively new element to the supply-demand equation.
+The advent of exchange-traded funds (ETFs) which hold physical metal based upon the investment purchase of shares has added a relatively new element to the supply-demand equation.
 Not to be left behind is the physical purchase of palladium by investors, which as the word gets out is showing increasing strength.

 In most mining operations, because the primary ores mined are nickel or platinum, palladium production plays “a supporting role” of 7-12% of the ore's total value.
 For example, take Russia's massive Norilsk production complex.
 Though in the past it has been one of the two largest palladium producers on the globe, the majority of its refined ore is actually nickel and copper!

 Thus palladium is relatively “price inelastic” – meaning that a significant rise in price won't translate to a big increase in the available supply.
 This is an important consideration for investors because it is just one more reason why the current bull run underway in palladium has the potential of lasting longer – and moving higher – than most market watchers currently believe is possible.

 And this secular bull move in palladium prices could last well into the next decade.